cu-cit-cloud-team/tf-module-sns-teams-relay/README.md

 - `tags` (optional) --- Mapping of tags to apply to AWS resources created
 - `teams_webhook_url_normal` (required) --- URL of webhook exposed for target Teams channel for regular notifications
 - `teams_webhook_url_alert` (required) --- URL of webhook for the target Teams channel
-- `sns_topic_arn_list` --- A list of SNS Arns which should have messages relayed to Teams
+- `sns_topic_arn_list` (optional) --- A list of SNS Arns which should have messages relayed to Teams
+- `alarm_sns_topic_arn_list_normal` --- All alarm notifications coming on these SNS topics always will be sent to the normal webhook
+- `alarm_sns_topic_arn_list_alert` --- All alarm notifications coming on these SNS topics always will be sent to the alert webhook
+- `strftime_format` --- Python strftime format string to use to convert to readable timestamps in output messages

 ## Outputs